Kiuwan logo

 What Is New in the OWASP Top 10 in 2024?

 The need for application security has never been greater.
-In a world where technology is ubiquitous and applications are key to day-to-day operations, organizations must protect their data against the threats of the ever-changing cybersecurity landscape.
+In a world where technology is ubiquitous, and applications are key to day-to-day operations, organizations must protect their data against the threats of the ever-changing cybersecurity landscape.
 That’s why staying up-to-date on the latest tools and techniques is important to help organizations secure their applications.
-The Open Web Application Security Project (OWASP) Top 10 is a great resource to help organizations stay current and follow best application security (appsec) practices.
+The Open Web Application Security Project (OWASP) Top 10 is a great resource to help organizations stay current and follow the best application security (AppSec) practices.

 The OWASP Top 10 comprehensively lists the most critical web application security risks and their corresponding mitigation strategies.
-First launched in 2003, the OWASP Top 10 list is updated every three to four years as a way for organizations to benchmark their security vulnerabilities and better protect themselves from cyber threats.
+First launched in 2003, the list is updated every three to four years to help organizations benchmark their security vulnerabilities and better protect themselves from cyber threats.
 This article will highlight the changes in 2024’s OWASP Top 10 and compare them with the last update from 2021.

 The list may change again during the OWASP conference in September of 2024.